MATH 1030Q: Elementary Discrete Mathematics

 MATH 1132Q: Calculus II

-Successful completion of one year of pre-calculus is required.
-A student must pass MATH 1131Q with a grade of a "C" or higher to continue on to MATH 1132Q.
-To receive credit for the MATH1131Q – MATH1132Q sequence a student must pass MATH1131Q in the fall with a C or higher and continue to MATH1132Q in the following spring.
+Eligibility Guidelines: Successful completion of one year of pre-calculus is required.
+A student must pass MATH 1131Q with a grade of a “C” or higher to continue on to MATH 1132Q.
+To receive credit for the MATH 1131Q – MATH 1132Q sequence a student must pass MATH 1131Q in the Fall with a C or higher and continue to MATH 1132Q in the following Spring.
 The sequence must be completed in one academic year.

 Instructor Certification Requirements:

-MATH 1130Q, MATH 1131Q, & MATH 1132Q The minimum degree requirement for instructors wishing to teach UConn ECE mathematics courses is typically a Master's degree in Mathematics.
-In exceptional cases, a strong Bachelor's degree with evidence that the candidate is enrolled in a program to earn a Master's degree may be considered.
-A candidate with a Master's in Education may also be considered if coupled with a strong Bachelor's degree in Mathematics.
+MATH 1130Q, MATH 1131Q, & MATH 1132Q The minimum degree requirement for instructors wishing to teach UConn ECE mathematics courses is typically a Master’s degree in Mathematics.
+In exceptional cases, a strong Bachelor’s degree in Math with evidence that the candidate is enrolled in a program to earn a Master’s degree may be considered.
+A candidate with a Master’s in Education may also be considered if coupled with a strong Bachelor’s degree in Mathematics.
 Interviews will be conducted before certification is granted.
 The Math Department will not certify candidates that have earned a degree completely through online coursework or who do not have a degree in Math.